Graduate (MA) Programs

 To apply for admission to the Graduate Program, you may click here.
 The Department requires a statement of purpose, three letters of recommendation, full undergraduate transcripts, scores from the GRE, and a writing sample.

-A note on the statement of purpose: This statement should reflect your preparation for graduate study in sociology or criminology and the fit between your intellectual interests and our departmental strengths.
+A note on the statement of purpose: This statement should reflect your preparation for graduate study in sociology or criminology and the fit between your intellectual interests and our departmental strengths, and your career goals upon graduation.

 A note on letters of recommendation: Letters should address the quality of your performance on items required for graduate study such as critical thinking skills, writing skills, organizational aptitude, interest in the field, eagerness, and the ability to carry tasks through to completion.
 While the Department will accept letters from employers, recommendations from professors who are familiar with applicants' academic abilities tend to carry more weight.